What is Gravel Racing?

 5 Reasons Gravel Racing is Awesome

-Beginner-Friendly.
+- Beginner-Friendly.
 Gravel racing is popular with all levels of cyclists.
-Whether you are looking to vie for the pro podium, or your goal is to finish a new distance, there is something for everyone at these events.
+Whether you are looking to vie for the pro podium, or your goal is simply to finish, there is something for everyone at these events.
 Many people sign up for gravel events solely for the experience of riding with friends in an amazing location.
 Not only that, but many events offer different length options.
 So, instead of signing up for the grueling 200-mile option, you can opt for a much more enjoyable 40 miles on scenic gravel roads.

-Community.
-With most gravel races, there’s a huge party the moment you cross the finish line – and sometimes even a mini celebration at each rest stop!
-There’s often great food, music, and beverages with new and old friends as a reward for all your hard work.
+- Party.
+With most gravel races, there’s a huge celebration the moment you cross the finish line – and sometimes even a mini celebration at each rest stop!
+There’s often great food, music, and beverages with friends as a reward for all your hard work.

-Adventure and Discovery.
-Gravel races allow you to experience some of the most beautiful places and off-the-beaten-track roads in the world.
+- Adventure.
+Gravel races allow you to experience some of the most beautiful places and gravel roads in the world.
 Depending on the race you choose, you can dabble in adventure with a fully supported one-day race, or go completely backcountry and race a self-supported multi-day race.

 Get the Gear: Checklist

-Packs.
+- Packs.
 Generally speaking, you need more stuff for gravel racing and training.
 Jersey pockets can only hold so much.
-Try a handlebar bag or a frame bag to carry your extra nutrition and gear.

-Hydration.
-Gravel bikes tend to have mounts for multiple water bottle cages, but plan ahead and know if you need to supplement your water bottles with a hydration pack.
+- Hydration.
+Gravel bikes tend to have mounts for multiple water bottles, plan ahead and know if you need to supplement your water bottles with a hydration pack.

-Snacks.
+- Snacks.
 Gravel riding can drain your energy stores quick!
-And remote routes don't have convenience stores you can refuel at.

 Sign Up for a Race!